Small Goods Lifts: A Complete Guide for UK Businesses

 Under LOLER, goods lifts must have a regular thorough examination by a competent person, usually every 6 or 12 months.
 Employers are responsible for ensuring the equipment remains safe and that inspection records are maintained.

-PUWER places additional responsibilities on the business to ensure lifts are properly maintained and kept in safe working order.
+PUWER applies to companies that are held responsible for operating work equipment, placing additional responsibilities to ensure lifts are properly maintained, used by trained personnel, and kept in safe working order.
 Working with an experienced UK manufacturer, like Advanced Handling, helps these obligations be met from the outset.

 Once on site, installation of a standard goods lift is usually completed within 1-2 days, keeping disruption to your operation to a minimum.
 More complex or highly bespoke goods lifts may require additional time.